 Dirty carpets also weaken your immune system.
 The germs and bacteria in your carpets keeps constant stress on your body.
 This stresses your immune system and makes you more susceptible to disease.
 Mycotoxins are another concern.
 These are made up of types of mold that live deep in the fibers of your carpet.
 These weaken your immune system, cause stomach flu-like symptoms, and can even be deadly.
 Germs can trigger allergies and cause respiratory diseases.
 Norovirus is caused by dirt and buildup in carpets.
 This appears like food poisoning.
 Norovirus can live up to 6 weeks in your carpet and becomes airborne as you walk.

 Dirty carpet wears out faster.
 The dirt and dust accumulates deep within the fibers of the carpet.
 This will cut the carpet fibers and cause the carpet to get flat over time.
-Keeping this dirt removed helps the carpet last much longer.
+Keeping this dirt removed helps the carpet last much longer and stay fluffier.

 The number one thing you can do to help keep your carpet clean is vacuum.
 Most vacuums only pull up surface dirt.
 A really good vacuum will suck more dirt from deep within the carpet fibers.
 You should vacuum a minimum of once a week but in highly trafficked areas, 2-3 times a week may be needed.
 Running an automated daily robotic vacuum on schedule is another good method to remove surface dirt.
 However, these devices cannot get any deep dirt under the carpet and should not be a substitute for a good weekly carpet vacuum.
 Ideally, to keep dust and debris out of the air while vacuuming, you want a vacuum with a good HEPA filter.